63a16d97ea4816a7f854483da5031469/Data-Structure/CommonRun/MustWriteInOneMinute-Template.md

 			List--->int len=list.size();

 			String.valueOf(char[] ch);

+##Input n,m    Pick up some numbers from 1,2,3....n, to fulfill the sum of them is equal to m. --can repeat pick up numbers

 ##Input n,m    Pick up some numbers from 1,2,3....n, to fulfill the sum of them is equal to m. (can repeat)